 One of the first records of the name was John of Aberdene, a merchant of Aberdeen, who was robbed of wool at sea while on a voyage from Aberdeen to St. Omer in 1272.
 A few years later in 1290, Michael de Abirden was granted land in Berwick.

 Early History of the Apirdeyn family

-Another 91 words (6 lines of text) covering the years 1290, 1295 and 1399 are included under the topic Early Apirdeyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Apirdeyn research.
+Another 47 words (3 lines of text) covering the years 1290, 1295 and 1399 are included under the topic Early Apirdeyn History in all our PDF Extended History products and printed products wherever possible.